Dwaine Bundy, Agricultural and Biosystems Engineering, (515) 294-1450

 Susan Thompson, Agriculture Communications, (515) 294-0705

-Bundy and Hoff also are developing a computer model that can help determine how far gases from livestock production facilities will travel under a variety of atmospheric conditions.
-"This odor dispersion model could be used to guide the site selection process for swine facilities in Iowa," Hoff said.
+In a related project, Bundy and Hoff are developing a computer model that can help determine how far gases from livestock production facilities will travel under a variety of atmospheric conditions.
+They took some of the data from the air monitoring project and plugged it into this model to see how closely the measured results would match the predicted results.